 Cinnamon's Liquorice Fish Books imprint tries to redress this balance.
 It champions writing that is innovative and idiosyncratic and writers who are passionate and committed to finding an individual voice and approach to their writing, who are restless with the stunted world of corporate authorship — writing that might be termed "experimental" but only because unorthodox approaches are the best, perhaps only, way for an author to find full expression.
 First and foremost, Liquorice Fish Books aims to bring you writing that is alive and passionate.

-So far, the imprint has published a very personal, visually arresting, collection of poems by Gail Ashton, What rain taught us, and the first in a remarkable trilogy of novels by Jan Fortune, This is the End of the Story, together with the powerful Baby, by Patricia Debney, Omar Sabbagh's miasmatic novella, Via Negativa and Charlie Hill's tight, witty and passionate short story pamphlet, Stuff.
-We've also published individualistic debuts from Donna Kirstein (Borderlands) and Nigel Hutchinson (The Humble Family Interviews).
-Upcoming in 2018, we have Maria Jastrzębaska's heart-rending prose poetry sequence, The True Story of Cowboy Hat & Ingéue, a deliriously gonzoid debut novel from Ashley Lloyd Smith, Pizza with Jimbob & Twoforks and, looking further ahead, there's David Batten's Rotterdam, a beguiling mix of politics, memoir and fiction.
+So far, the imprint has published a very personal, visually arresting, collection of poems by Gail Ashton, What rain taught us, and the first parts of Jan Fortune's remarkable Casilda trilogy, This is the End of the Story and A Remedy for All Things.
+We've also published Nigel Hutchinson's individualistic debut, The Humble Family Interviews.
+Upcoming in 2018, we have deliriously gonzoid debut novel from Ashley Lloyd Smith, Pizza with Jimbob & Twoforks and, looking further ahead, there's David Batten's Rotterdam, a beguiling mix of politics, memoir and fiction.

 Liquorice Fish Books hopes you will find much to inspire, to surprise, to enjoy and fall deeply in love with in these and forthcoming projects.
 Joins us and become part of a community where the imagination and the word exist without boundary.